rbardaji/mooda/docs/versions/mooda_v0_2_0.md

   * slice_time(): It returns True if the operation is successful.
   * use_only(): It returns True if the operation is successful.
 It raises a warning if parameters are not in self.parameters().
   * concat(): It returns True if the operation is successful.
   * range_test(): limits argument added.
 It returns True if the operation is successful.
+Argument changed from key to parameters.
   * reset_flags(): It returns True if the operation is successful.
 Argument changed from key to parameters.
 * In mooda/\_\_init\_\_: The warning is not a print now.
 We use the library warnings.
 * In mooda/app/mooda_gui/plotsplitter.py: